vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.0.0/stripe-checkout-onetime/how-to-guides/testing-stripe-webhooks-locally.md

 C:\PROGRA~1\ngrok\ngrok.exe http -host-header=rewrite localhost:61191
 ````

-You'll want ot swap the local domain / port number at the end according to your sites configuration, but with the contents above, save the file as `ngrok.bat` in the root of your web project.
+You'll want to swap the local domain / port number at the end according to your sites configuration, but with the contents above, save the file as `ngrok.bat` in the root of your web project.
 Now, you can run the batch file at any time to launch ngrok and create a publicly accessible tunnel to your website.

 ![ngrok](~/assets/images/screenshots/ngrok.png)